chambernine/chambernine/README.md

-# 👋 Hi, I'm Chambernine!
+# 👋 Hi, I'm Chakorn Santhakorn!

 ## About Me

-I'm Chakorn Santhakorn, a passionate front-end developer with a keen interest in open-source projects and collaborative development.
+I'm a passionate front-end developer with a keen interest in open-source projects and collaborative development.
 I enjoy exploring new technologies and constantly strive to improve my skills.

 - 🔭 I’m currently working on various front-end projects.
 - 🌱 I’m currently learning advanced topics in modern JavaScript frameworks.